wp-plugins/wordpress-css-drop-down-menu/readme.txt

 }
 ?>`

-Note: The reason I recommend you add a sidebar to your header is simply because it's easier to edit than going in and editing the PHP every time you want to change something.
-Remember, a 'sidebar' is a misnomer, really it should just be called a 'widget area'.

-Alternatively just manually reference the class as shown below:

-`<?php
-if (class_exists('CSSDropDownMenu'))
- {
-     $myMenu = new CSSDropDownMenu();
-     /* Extra options here, like so: $myMenu->exclude_purl="1"; */
-     $myMenu->show();
- }
- ?>`

-These are the options you have when manually placing your menu code in the header:

-`$myMenu->before_menu - Defaults to <div class="menu"><ul>, can be anything you like, and you can add wrapping HTML for manually defined links here.
-The plugin will actually change the CSS classes in this variable only if it is in its default state so if you're wondering why the CSS isn't working check this.
-$myMenu->after_menu - Defaults to </ul></div>, can be anything you like, and you can add wrapping HTML for manually defined links here.
-$myMenu->orientation - Values are 'top', 'right', 'left' - default is 'top'
-$myMenu->home - Home page text, default is 'Home'
-$myMenu->exclude_pid - Page IDs to exclude, comma seperated
-$myMenu->exclude_purl - Page URLs removed by ID, comma seperated
-$myMenu->show_pages - Show pages, default is '1', expected values 0,1
-$myMenu->parent_urls - Remove all parent URLs, default is '0', expected values 0,1
-$myMenu->subpages - Show subpages only (also shows parent page), default is '0', expected values 0,1
-$myMenu->auth_id - Starting root ID of authenticated user, default is empty
-$myMenu->non_auth_id - Starting root ID of non-authenticated user or just starting ID of menu, default is empty
-$myMenu->exclude_lid - Remove link categories based on ID, comma seperated
-$myMenu->show_links - Show links, default is '0', expected values 0,1
-$myMenu->exclude_cid - Exclude post categories by ID, comma seperated
-$myMenu->show_cats - Show post categories, default is '0', comma seperated
-$myMenu->start_cid - Starting root ID of post categories, default is empty
-$myMenu->cat_order - Values are 'name', 'description' - default is none
-$myMenu->selective_pages - Shows only children of currently selected menu item, default is '0', expected values 0,1`

 * The plugin defines its own menu.css in your theme's header.
 If you have your own menu.css file in your theme folder the plugin will check for that and load that for you automatically.
 It may be easier to simply copy across menu.css from the plugin folder and use that as the basis for your own.
 Or, browse the internet for unordered CSS list menu styles.
 [Stu's site is a good start](http://www.cssplay.co.uk/menus/ "Stu Nicholl's Menus").

 * You can also activate the JS addon plugin to use Superfish javascript.
 This plugin uses its own Superfish CSS which you can find in the plugin js/superfish directory.
+It has been modified for use with Wordpress.
 Place superfish.css into your own theme folder to avoid having your CSS overwritten on a plugin update!

-* For page ordering I suggest you use the excellent plugin called [PageMash](http://wordpress.org/extend/plugins/pagemash/ "PageMash").
+It's also possible to use other Superfish menu variants but you will need to edit and include them yourself using functions.php in your theme folder.
+Please also note that right/left widget items won't work with this menu type installed right now.

 * If you get 'broken image links' in IE it's because the background dropdown images in your menu.css file are set to Stu's original ones.
 You will need to change these.